On the electroweak contribution to the matching of the strong coupling constant in the SM

 \subsection{Acknowledgments}

 We are grateful to A.V.~Nesterenko, M.~Kalmykov, O.~Veretin, A.~Pikelner, and B.Kniehl for fruitful discussions.
+We also thank S.~Martin for pointing out a small typo in \eqref{eq:as_dec_asal_non_log_contrib} and confirming our results in Ref.~\cite{Martin:2018yow}.
 Furthermore, the author would like to thank 2nd Institute for Theoretical Physics of the University of Hamburg for hospitality while this article was being finished.
 This work is supported in part by RFBR grant 12-02-00412-a, the Ministry of Education and Science of the Russian Federation, Grant MK-1001.2014.2, Heisenberg-Landau Programme, and by the German Research Foundation through the Collaborative Research Center No.~676 {\it Particles, Strings and the Early Universe---The Structure of Matter and Space Time}.